msmaitran/msmaitran.github.io/aboutme.md

 # Mai Tran

-I am an Android Developer who is skilled in Kotlin and Java.
-I am a great team player and would be an asset to any team.
+An Android Developer who is skilled in Kotlin and Java.
+A great team player and would be an asset to any team.